aerh3f01/Weather-App/README.md

 # Weather-App

-A simple weather app made with electron utilising the open-weather-map api key.
+A web version of the weather app, same functionality but for more light applications.